-Comment [JM73]: The same as for the campaigns. in addition to listing the reports and publications we may need to say how they have helped to increased attention/focus on water related issues. specially highlighting their focus on action i suggest other actors may have had a role on increasing the focus (if we can prove that). my impression is that the hard data provide a mix result in the decade: on the one hand the % of gdp in water investments have decreased.. etc..
+Comment [JM68]: The same as for the campaigns. in addition to listing te reports and publications we may need to say how they have helped to increased attention/focus on water related issues. spetially highlighting ther focus on action i suggest other actors may have had a role on increasing the focus (if we can prove that). my impression is that the hard data provide a mix result in the decade: on the one hand the %of gdp in water investments have decreased.. etc..

-the greater focus in my view has been to an important extent linked to the water as a human right resolution. we may need to mention that.
+the greater focus in my view has been to an important extent linked to the water as a human right resolution. we may ned to mention that.

-as the hard data may not be all that positive we may need to argue better how the greater focus has been reflected in a better understanding of some issues related to inequalities for example or implementation. so we need to go into greater details in the diagnosis. i am sure one phrase from each agency will do the trick.
+as the hard data may not be all that positive we may need to argue better how the greater focus has been reflected in a better undesratnding of some issues related to ienqualities for example or implementation. so we need to go into greater details in the diagnosis. i am sure one phrase from each agency will do the trick.

-Comment [UNW-DPC74]: New text focusing on action and increasing attention (as per comments in this document and received by email on 27 February 2014) was received by UNW-DPAC and is now included.
-Further data on other actors beyond UN-Water or hard figures referred to in comment above are beyond the current scope of the report unless readily available on websites of UN-Water entities.
+Comment [LMB69]: This data is beyond the current scope of the report.
 So far we have updated the Matrix that has been in existence since the beginning of the Decade, but included it as an Annex because it is not the main focus of this report - with the exception of data pertaining to the entities of UN-Water.